 Indicators: Types of Accommodation 1.
-Number of reception centres: 8 2 Total number of places in the reception centres: Not available 3 Total number of persons in dispersed accommodation: 37,716 4 Type of accommodation most frequently used in a regula ☐ Reception centre ☐ Hotel or hostel ☐ Emergency s 5.
-Type of accommodation most frequently used in an acce ⊠ Reception centre ☐ Hotel or hostel ☐ Emergency s
+Number of reception centres: 8 2.
+Total number of places in the reception centres: Not available 3.
+Total number of persons in dispersed accommodation: 44,258 4.
+Type of accommodation most frequently used in a regular procedure: ☑ Reception centre ☑ Hotel or hostel □ Emergency shelter ☑ Private housing □ Other 5.
+Type of accommodation most frequently used in an acce \square Reception centre \square Hotel or hostel \square Emergency s